 Director of clinical training

-The APA-accredited Psy.D. degree program, influenced by the practitioner-scholar model, emphasizes training in clinical practice based on the understanding and application of scientific psychological principles and research.
-The Psy.D. degree program is designed to be completed in five years (or approximately 20 quarters of full-time enrollment).
+The APA-accredited Psy.D.
+Program, influenced by the practitioner-scholar model, emphasizes training in clinical practice based on the understanding and application of scientific psychological principles and research.
+The Psy.D. degree program is designed to be completed in five years or approximately 20 quarters of full-time enrollment.

 The Psy.D. degree program makes a systematic attempt to promote an understanding of human behavior in relation to psychological, physical, spiritual, and social/cultural dimensions.
 For this purpose, the program provides a positive environment for the study of psychological, biological, cultural, social, and spiritual issues relevant to psychological research and practice.

-The clinical Psy.D. degree program requires completion of course work in the following areas: psychological science foundations, quantitative/research foundations, wholeness, general and elective courses, psychological assessment and treatment, clinical practice, and research.
-The specific course requirements are predicated on the training model (i.e., practitioner-scholar).
-The specific curriculum requirements associated with the Psy.D. degree program are indicated below.
+The Psy.D. clinical degree program requires completion of coursework in the following areas: psychological science foundations, quantitative/research foundations, wholeness, general and elective courses, psychological assessment and treatment, clinical practice, and research.
+Specific course requirements are predicated on the practitioner-scholar training model.
+Curriculum requirements associated with the Psy.D. degree program are indicated below.

 Students have the option (but are not required) to utilize 12 units of their total elective unit requirement to fulfill a professional concentration.
-In order to complete a professional concentration, students must submit a formal proposal to the Department Academic Affairs Committee indicating the 12 elective units they propose to use toward the completion of their professional concentration, as well as the proposed title of the professional concentration.
-The Department Academic Affairs Committee will consider each proposal individually in making a recommendation to support/not support the proposed concentration.
+A list of pre-determined concentrations can be found on the departmental website.
+If students wish to create a unique concentration, they must submit a formal proposal to the Department of Psychology Academic Affairs Committee indicating the proposed 12 elective units to use toward the completion of their professional concentration, as well as the proposed title of the professional concentration.
+The Department of Psychology Academic Affairs Committee will consider each proposal individually in making a recommendation to support/not support the proposed concentration.